There is nothing better than a melt-in-your-mouth, Flaky Buttermilk Biscuits… topped with a smear of butter and a drizzle of honey.

 Roll it out one last time.

-Punch out your biscuits with a biscuit cutter (or the bottom of a glass).
+Then you’ll punch out your biscuits with a biscuit cutter (or the top of a glass).

-If you eat them right away, you can take advantage of the ease of melting butter and the soft, tender, flaky insides.
+If you eat your Flaky Buttermilk Biscuits right away, you can take advantage of the ease of melting butter and the soft, tender, flaky insides.

 A little dollop of jam or a drizzle of honey completes these perfect little biscuits.
-And they turn out light and flaky, just as I was hoping.
+And they will turn out light and flaky, just as the name suggests.
+Enjoy!

 Flaky Buttermilk Biscuits